jeremyelkayam/WM_projects/cs437/pong/README.md

 - None so far!

 ### Planned features/potential ideas and goals
+- better AI (more realistic).
+Make it fuck up sometimes.
+Under or overshoot the ball.
+It should be beatable without forcing it to have a much lower speed than the player's paddle.
+  - Also: it should try to use all or none of its movement speed.
+None of this pressing and releasing the keys to make it seem slower or faster.
+I will get points docked if both paddles don't move at constant speed.
+- Initial angle shouldn't skew toward 180 or 0 degrees (i.e. stright toward one of the players).
+It makes the game boring
+- Game should pause and wait for player input upon starting a new round, to allow players to catch their breath and focus on the new round of play.
 - Title Screen with adjustable options.
   - turn AI on/off for each side? i.e. 2 AI players, 2 human players, or one each
   - adjustable speed slider?